 The Revival of Kindness – Where Every Sacrifice Counts

-With this history in mind, GEM Missions is not really some new thing – it is a continuous of a revelation where Mary and Martha are sisters of the same house.
+With this history in mind, GEM Missions is not really some new thing – it is the continuation of a revelation where Mary and Martha are sisters of the same house.
 In fact, our latest expression, GEM’s Emergency Relief Fund, is another opportunity to let others know that God cares and that you care.
-(Don – put a link here to give to GEM MISSIONS.)
 And the old truths are still todays truths where everyone can “Pray, Go and Give”.

 Remember, in Jesus, We Make A Great Team!